Towing a broken-down vehicle

-A vehicle which is being towed as a result of a breakdown.
+A vehicle which has broken-down on the road and which need to being towed.
 However, it should only be towed in the event that no professional towing service is available.

 Yes.
 The towed vehicle will be treated as a trailer.
 However, regulations for lifting devices fall under the remit of the HSA and you should contact them for more information.

 There is no law against towing a broken-down vehicle using a rope or chain, provided it is strong enough to withstand the demands of towing a vehicle and it is only used to bring the broken-down vehicle to the nearest place of safety or repair.

 Yes, but the speed must not exceed 32 km/h. and only towed to the nearest convenient place of safety or repair.

 We advise against this.
 If a vehicle breaks down on the motorway try to move it to the hard shoulder, switch on your hazard lights and contact a vehicle recovery operator.

 A vehicle towing, whether it be a trailer or broken-down vehicle must not exceed 80 km/h.
 If a lower speed limit sign is posted this must be obeyed at all times.